Resignations, arrests after huge U.S. college cheat scheme exposed

 BOSTON/LOS ANGELES (Reuters) - “Full House” actor Lori Loughlin and the former head of financial firm Pimco are due to face criminal charges on Wednesday related to a $25 million scheme to help wealthy Americans secure places for their children in top U.S. colleges.

-The two are among 50 people charged for taking part in the largest such scam in U.S. history, which the scheme’s mastermind told a court steered some 800 students into elite universities including Yale, Georgetown and Stanford by cheating the admissions process.
+The two are among 50 people charged for taking part in the largest such scam in U.S. history, which the scheme’s mastermind said in court documents steered some 800 students into elite universities including Yale, Georgetown and Stanford by cheating the admissions process.

 Loughlin was taken into custody by FBI agents in Los Angeles on Wednesday morning, Laura Eimiller, a spokeswoman for the Federal Bureau of Investigation, said.
 Former Pimco Chief Executive Douglas Hodge is due to be arraigned in federal court in Boston, officials said.